privacy-scaling-explorations/pse.dev/content/articles/pse-security-what-is-new.md

 ### Stay Updated

-Subscribe to [Privacy & Scaling Explorations](https://pse.dev) to get the latest on research, tooling, and security efforts.
+Subscribe to [Privacy Stewards of Ethereum](https://pse.dev) to get the latest on research, tooling, and security efforts.

 Mint this entry as an NFT to add it to your collection.